PRINT

 OBJECTIVE

 To reduce risk and damage from landslides through the implementation of mitigation measures and enhancement of policy and regulation associated with landslide management, and to enhance the capacity of Sri Lanka to respond to the urgent medical needs.
-[The second part of the objective to address urgent medical needs is added through the project change in June 2022].
+[The second part of the objective to address urgent medical needs was added through a project change in July 2022].

 DESCRIPTION